 Scalp Care for Recovery

-- Wash gently with mild shampoo
+- Wash gently with a mild, fragrance-free shampoo

 When to See a Hair Specialist